 It's easy to know whether you have income or loss from real estate rentals.
 But the concept of "material participation" is more complicated.
 You materially participate in a business only if you are involved with its day-to-day operations on a regular, continuous, and substantial basis.
 (I.R.C.
 Section 469(h).)
 The IRS has created several tests to determine material participation, based on the amount of time you spend working at it.

-Why is this important?
+Why is all this important?
 Because you can deduct passive losses only from passive income, not from income from other sources such as earnings from a job or a business you actively manage.
 In addition, passive income does not include investment or dividend income.

 Example: Sidney is a successful doctor.
 This year, he has $200,000 in income from his practice (salary income) and also earns $50,000 in income from investments (investment income).
 Sidney invests $25,000 in a real estate limited partnership tax shelter.
 The partnership owns several rental properties that operate at a substantial loss.
 At the end of the year, the partnership informs Sidney that his share of the partnership’s annual operating loss is $75,000.
 Sidney invested in the limited partnership because he wanted to use his share of the losses it generated to reduce his taxable income from his medical practice.
 However, come tax time, he’s in for a shock.
 Because passive losses are only deductible from passive income, Sidney cannot deduct his $75,000 passive loss from his medical practice income or his investment income.
 He earned no passive income during the year so he can’t use his passive loss at all this year.
 His real estate tax shelter turned out to be useless.